 Here's the thing ladies, while you are imagining sharing the holidays with your man, waking up to him, having your morning coffee together, cooking with him and smiling at him across the dinner table—clearly seeing your future with him—he might be contemplating if spending the holidays together is even an option.
 When men feel added pressure they tend to clam up and pull away.

-Long-term relationships pressure a guy might feel over the holidays—causing him to pull away:
+Now here are some examples of long-term relationships pressure a guy might feel over the holidays, causing him to pull away:

 - Are you spending the holidays with his family, your family or potentially apart?